Williamston Community Schools

 Main article: Discovery Elementary

-Discovery Elementary was constructed around the year 2000.
-Discovery is a K - 2nd grade school with 425 students, and is the newest building in WCS.
+Construction of Discovery Elementary was completed in 1998.
+It is a K - 2nd grade school with 425 students, and is the newest building in WCS.
+Other than some minor roof repairs, the building is in great shape.

 A picture of Discovery Elementary School.